 Our gang for the two days consisted of Antoine – our 21 year old guide, a young couple from Montreal – Sabrina and Philippe as well as a couple, still my junior by a decade – from Trois Rivieres – Marie-Josée and Andre.
 And although they were all native French speakers they had enough English and I had enough French that I could take part in conversations.

-Once we got launched the paddling was easy.
+Once we got launched the kayaking was easy.
 There was barely a breath of wind and the only thing we had to look out for was the odd wave from a passing boat.

 Kayaks were a mix of fiberglass and plastic – and paddles were lightweight, something you always appreciate when the paddling gets tough.
 Interestingly the paddles came feathered – which helps in windy conditions.